chevron_rightDoes my community have an Association Management Company, and if so, how do I contact them?

 The purpose of the architectural review is to ensure uniformity throughout the community and maintain property values.
 Elements such as paint and roof colors, fencing, additions, and outbuildings all impact the aesthetics of our neighborhood.An application for approval, via an Architecture Review Form, accompanied by detailed plans and specifications of the proposed improvements must be submitted to the Architectural Review Committee (ARC).
 A form must be submitted for projects such as new construction, alteration or modification of existing buildings, and new structures or improvements of any nature.
 A few key guidelines:

-- Any exterior painting that is NOT performed in the same color tones requires ARC approval.
+- All exterior painting that is performed requires ARC approval.
 Paint color change requests must include a colored photo of the brick, a sample of the proposed paint, together with a completed ARC application.

-- Any roof or fence replacement that is NOT performed in the same or equivalent materials, style, and color requires ARC approval.
+- All roof or fence replacement requires ARC approval.
 Roofing change requests must include small samples or a brochure of the proposed roofing materials to be used, together with a completed ARC application.

 - Managing the application and approval process;